OU-CTCH1330/14-final-project-ts747222/README.md

 These tips are general, not specific to current assignment.

 - If something goes wrong, please reach out early on, <span style='color: #8ae234'>**DO NOT STRUGGLE**</span>.
 - Use GitHub PR, BlackBoard Discussions, MS Teams, email, or any other means for reaching out for instructor's help.
-Also feel free to collaborate with fellow students, especially now that sprint project has fostered an excellent teamwork.
+Also feel free to collaborate with fellow books, especially now that sprint project has fostered an excellent teamwork.
 - Please remember, instructor can't see your code until sync'd with GitHub repo.
-Further, if you want to let fellow students examine your code your repo needs to be [made public](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility#changing-a-repositorys-visibility) (it's private at creation).
+Further, if you want to let fellow books examine your code your repo needs to be [made public](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility#changing-a-repositorys-visibility) (it's private at creation).
 Peer collaboration is highly encouraged, as long as it's genuine learning as opposed to mechanical copy/paste (see policies in the syllabus at BlackBoard > CTCH1330 > Docs).
 - Syncing incremental progress milestones is recommended.
 Autograder doesn't care about repeated failures, only final success matters.
 - GitHub PR is an excellent place for code-centric discussions.
 This is also a standard in industry.
 - Each assignment/repo expects a dedicated Codespace